AliAlmasi/notebook-backup/clw3hvrv4000309jy5b1zcwln.md

 I'm going to use [***Hiddify Next***](https://github.com/hiddify/hiddify-next) to show you how you can use Telegram V2ray Collector. *Hiddify Next* is available to install on Windows, Linux and Android devices (Also available on Google Play and Microsoft Store).

 First, install this program so you can use proxy subscriptions.
-You can install *Hiddify Next* on any desktop operating system (Also [available on AUR](https://aur.archlinux.org/packages/hiddify-next-bin) for Arch Linux users). if you need any documentation or guides on installing it, you can [visit their website](https://hiddify.com/app/).
+You can install *Hiddify Next* on any desktop operating system (Also [available on AUR](https://aur.archlinux.org/packages/hiddify-next-bin) for Arch Linux users btw). if you need any documentation or guides on installing it, you can [visit their website](https://hiddify.com/app/).

 You may install and use any V2ray/Xray client program you like to (e.g. v2rayN on Windows, or v2rayNG on Android), as they all use the same [V2ray](https://github.com/v2ray/v2ray-core)/[Xray](https://github.com/XTLS/Xray-core) core.